Category: Horses in training (Flat)

 Dam Sire: DANEHILL DANCER (IRE)

-A stunning grey two-year-old by Zebedee named Magic Groove is offered for sale.
-Trained by Marjorie Fife in North Yorkshire, he looks a lovely three-year-old prospect.
+A stunning grey three-year-old by Zebedee named Magic Groove is offered for sale.
+Trained by Marjorie Fife in North Yorkshire, he looks a lovely prospect going forward.

 The gelded youngster has had three runs to date over six to seven-furlongs, earning a rating of 54 that looks ripe for exploitation.
 In all three starts he has shown some early promise, only to tire late on.
 With another year on his back and allowed the time to strengthen and grow into his frame, he looks just the sort that could improve beyond his basement mark.